Aishwarya123priya/BANK-MANAGEMENT-SYSTEM/README.md

 #### Deposit -> function to return balance amount
 #### A/C type() -> function to return type of account
 ## How it is used
-First, run the program the, choose the options accordingly.
+First, run the program then, choose the options accordingly.